Economic Indicators of Pakistan in 2026: A Comprehensive Analysis

 12. International Worker Remittances

 Pakistan received a record remittance of 38.3 billion dollars during the fiscal year 2024-25 (July 2024–June 2025), more than 27 % from the previous year.
-This was the maximum annual remittances in the country’s history, driven by strong overseas worker flows and supportive policies to increase formal transfer channels.
+This was the highest annual remittance level in the country’s history, driven by strong overseas worker flows and supportive policies that expanded formal transfer channels.

 Conclusion